There are many great books. I've read thousands of them, but only a few changed my life, and only few of them were universally good.

 Rationality, from AI to Zombies

 Something like the Encyclopedia Britannica for all the cognitive biases and shortcuts in thinking humans make.
-It is also list of recipes how to avoid them, and a set of heuristics how to be in control of the reality around you.
+It is also a list of recipes how to avoid them, and a set of heuristics how to be controlling the reality around you.

 This is what he calls a Rationality: